-During your surgical procedure, an incision is made on the back of the lower part of the head and neck.
-The bone at the very base of the head and the top of the neck are gently removed to relieve the compression in this region caused by the Chiari Malformation.
-You may have received radiology scans, specialized blood work, or consultations from other doctors during your stay.
+During your surgical procedure, a shunt tubing was placed into the fluid-filled spaces in the center of the brain to drain cerebrospinal fluid into the abdomen (ventriculoperitoneal) or heart (ventriculoatrial).
+You may have received a CT or MRI scan, specialized blood work, or consultations from other doctors during your stay.
 If you have not received an update on these results, Dr. Vasudevan will update you at your first post-operative visit.

 Recovery from surgery is a gradual process.
-While many patients feel better in a few days after brain surgery, some report that it takes a few weeks to get "back to normal".
+While many patients feel better in a few days after shunt surgery, some report that it takes a few weeks to get "back to normal".
 This is expected.
 There may be good days and bad days.
 We are here to help guide you through your recovery.